Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 > `AllSites.Manage` is the minimum permission required to register a webhook.
 > `Sites.Selected` cannot be used because it does not exist as a delegated permission in the SharePoint API.

-## Grant the function app access to SharePoint when it runs in Azure
+## When it runs in Azure

 `DefaultAzureCredential` will use a managed identity to authenticate to SharePoint.
 This may be the existing, system-assigned managed identity of the function app service, or a user-assigned managed identity.
 This tutorial will assume that the system-assigned managed identity is used.

 ### Grant the SharePoint API permission Sites.Selected to the managed identity

-Navigate to the [function apps in the Azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites/kind/functionapp) > Select your app > Identity.
-Note the `Object (principal) ID` of the system-assigned managed identity.
+Navigate to your [function app in the Azure portal](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Web%2Fsites/kind/functionapp) > click `Identity` and note the `Object (principal) ID` of the system-assigned managed identity.
 In this tutorial, it is `d3e8dc41-94f2-4b0f-82ff-ed03c363f0f8`.
-Then, use one of the scripts below to grant it the app-only permission `Sites.Selected` on the SharePoint API:
+Then, use one of the scripts below to grant this identity the app-only permission `Sites.Selected` on the SharePoint API:

 <details>
   <summary>Using the Microsoft Graph PowerShell SDK</summary>